FAForever/wiki-pages/Development/Mapping/Gaea/Basic-Introduction.md

 Above all the other panels is the main toolbar, which contains a few important things to discuss.
 First, the viewport resolution can be selected in this panel.
 It is generally recommended to select the resolution that you will be exporting your heightmap in.
 Gaea recalculates the terrain and parameters of the nodes every time you switch resolution, and the resolution can drastically affect how the terrain is shaped.
 Aside from the obvious increase in fine details, you might find that elements have changed shapes or moved when comparing different resolutions.

->As the terrain changes based on the resolution it is rendered in, creating high-resolution map-wide decals might result in some mismatch between the heightmap and the decals.
+>As the terrain changes based on the resolution it is rendered in, creating high-resolution map-wide decals might result in some mismatch between the (lower-resolution) heightmap and the (higher resolution) decals.
 A method to prevent this will be discussed in the tutorial on map-wide assets.
 {.is-warning}

 ![resolutiondifferences.png](/images/mapping/gaea/basics/resolutiondifferences.png)